tc39/notes/es7/2015-11/nov-18.md

 BT: I would like to, it seems handy

 MK: small syntax suggestion \p matches a p according to spec.
-Implementations agree on that, we are not aware of usage… \u does not have this, can we change \p to \u.
+Implementations agree on that, we are not aware of usage... \u does not have this, can we change \p to \u.

 DD: it does mean literal u in non-unicode RegExp

-… music from next door disrupts flow …
+... music from next door disrupts flow ...

 BT: precedence wins, unless \p is not compatible with the web.